TVF Pitchers

-TVF Pitchers is an Indian Hindi-language web series created by The Viral Fever (TVF) and developed by Arunabh Kumar.
+TVF Pitchers is an Indian Hindi-language streaming television series created by The Viral Fever (TVF) and developed by Arunabh Kumar.
 It features Naveen Kasturia, Arunabh Kumar, Jitendra Kumar and Abhay Mahajan along with Maanvi Gagroo and Riddhi Dogra.

 The first season, which went on to receive much acclaim, was written by Biswapati Sarkar and was directed by Amit Golani.
 The story follows four friends, Naveen, Jitu, Yogi and Mandal, who quit their jobs in order to develop their own start-up company.
 The season consisted of five episodes and premiered online on TVF's content portal TVFPlay on 10 June 2015.
 A week later, on 17 June, it premiered on YouTube.
 The season finale premiered on TVFPlay on 30 August 2015.
 The show was highly appreciated and has since developed a cult status.

 For the second season, the series moved to ZEE5 as a part of its original programming.
 The series has been written by Arunabh Kumar, Prashant Kumar, Shubham Sharma and Talha Siddiqui.
 It has been directed by Vaibhav Bundhoo and Arunabh Kumar.
 The story is set years after the end of season 1 and traces the story of the same startup that was founded by the four friends.
 It premiered on 23 December 2022.